 A new furnace is a 20-year investment.
-At LC Heating & Air, I select the right equipment for your home's heating load, ductwork, and budget—then install it to code with all permits pulled.
-I won't push you toward oversized or unnecessary equipment.
+We select the right equipment for your home's heating load, ductwork, and budget—then install it to code with all permits pulled.
+We won't push you toward oversized or unnecessary equipment.
 Most installations are completed in a single day with minimal disruption.

 Local HVAC considerations